Asteroids

 This material (including images) is copyrighted!.
 See my copyright notice for fair use practices.

-There are thousands, even millions, of small rocks that orbit the Sun, most of them between the orbits of Mars and Jupiter.
-A plot of the known asteroids is available at the Minor Planet Center.
 About one million of them are larger than 1 kilometer across.
 Those smaller than about 300 kilometers across have irregular shapes because their internal gravity is not strong enough to compress the rock into a spherical shape.
 The largest asteroid is Ceres with a diameter of 1000 kilometers.
 Pallas and Vesta have diameters of about 500 kilometers and about 15 others have diameters larger than 250 kilometers.
 The number of asteroids shoots up with decreasing size.
-The combined mass of all of the asteroids is less than the Moon's mass.
+The combined mass of all of the asteroids is about 25 times less than the Moon's mass (with Ceres making up over a third of the total).
 Very likely the asteroids are pieces that would have formed a planet if Jupiter's strong gravity had not stirred up the material between Mars and Jupiter.
 The rocky chunks collided at speeds too high to stick together and grow into a planet.

 where the asteroids are